kura-labs-org/DEPLOY07_ECS/README.md

 - AWS EC2 plugin

-Input Credentials For Docker, Ubuntu instance, and Github.Download recommended plugins and also download these plugins for this specific deployment.
+Input Credentials For Docker, Ubuntu instance, and Github.
+Download recommended plugins and also download these following plugins.

 ![Screen Shot 2021-10-11 at 11 41 09 PM](https://user-images.githubusercontent.com/84725239/137374956-e692f2be-2ee8-455c-b809-2982d43a2f25.png)

 Configure Jenkins agent, then a Multibranch Pipeline.
-After assigning label remember to add to label to jenkinsfile on github.
+After assigning label, remember to add to label to Jenkinsfile on GitHub.

 # Ubuntu